This post may contain affiliate links. Please see my disclosure policy.

 This tender and golden blueberry crumb cake is bursting with blueberries and topped with vanilla glaze.
 Blueberries and homemade crumb cake are a match made in heaven, and this cake bakes up soft and buttery thanks to tangy full fat buttermilk and rich sour cream.
 Recipe yields one 9-inch cake and leftovers freeze beautifully too!

 The batter comes together quickly with a mixer and is the perfect base for the sweet blueberry layer (swirls of blueberry preserves and fresh blueberries).
-Topped with buttery crumble and baked until golden, each bite is scrumptious down to the last crumb.
+Topped with buttery crumble and baked until golden, each bite is scrumptious to the last crumb.

 How to Make Blueberry Crumb Cake

-Cake – Whisk together dry ingredients in a medium bowl.
+For the cake, whisk together dry ingredients in a medium bowl.
 Beat butter and sugar in a large mixer bowl on medium speed until light and fluffy, about 2 minutes.
 Beat in vanilla extract.

 Reduce speed to low and add eggs and egg yolk one at a time.
 With mixer on low speed, add dry ingredients in 3 additions, alternating with buttermilk mixture.